Edgeberry/Edgeberry-Device-Hub/alignment.md

 ## Public Observability

-Fleet Hubs can optionally expose a public dashboard.
+Device Hubs can optionally expose a public dashboard.
 When enabled, anonymous users accessing the server are automatically assigned the Observer role.
 This supports education, transparency, and system replication without compromising security.

 ## Identity and Lineage